Office of Student Affairs Academic Success

 • Fordham Law School is committed to the academic success of every student.
 This policy requires mandatory academic support services to assist students whose academic performance suggests they could benefit from academic counseling, tutoring and/or other support, but who might be hesitant to seek assistance.

-The following students must meet with the Director McKenna Nolan:
+The following students must meet with an Office of Student Affairs administrator:

 Any First Year Student who: